microsoft/code-with-engineering-playbook/docs/non-functional-requirements/internationalization.md

 - Locale-Aware Libraries: Leveraging libraries and frameworks that provide built-in support for handling locale-specific data.
 - Automated Testing: Implementing automated tests to verify that the software behaves correctly in different locales.
 - Continuous Localization: Integrating localization processes into the continuous integration/continuous deployment (CI/CD) pipeline to keep translations up-to-date.
+- Coordinated Universal Time: When dealing with times, it is essential to always use UTC for internal storage and processing.
+Using UTC helps avoid issues related to time zone differences, daylight saving time changes, and other regional time adjustments.
+- Consistent Internal Representation: Store numbers and currency values in a consistent internal representation, such as a standardized numeric format or a base currency, and apply locale-specific formatting only when displaying data to the user.
+This prevents errors during calculations and data processing.